ehmasuk/ellevo/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+Open [http://localhost:3000](http://localhost:3000) in browser to view the application.

 ### Building for Production